Log in

 Surprise KS1 SATS type paper

-It may be necessary to spend some time to discuss ideas before starting work!
-This is fun and the children feel very proud of the outcomes.
-'Help your child with comprehension' is written to give parents suggestions, explanations and information as to how children will be expected to work in school.
+It may be necessary to spend some time discussing ideas before starting work.
+'Teaching Comprehension' is written to give parents suggestions, explanations and information as to how children will be expected to work in school.
 Developing comprehension and understanding needs to be approached in a logical and varied manner.
-All the pages featured here include some ideas to help and inspire your child.
+All the worksheets featured here include some ideas to help and inspire your child.

 Reading and questions for KS1